How the Human Microbiome Shapes Immunity and Digestion

 4. How does the microbiome influence the brain?

-Through the gut–brain axis, involving the vagus nerve, microbial neurotransmitters, immune signals, and microbial metabolites.
+Through the gut–brain axis, using vagus nerve signaling, neurotransmitters, immune pathways, and microbial metabolites.

 5. How can I improve my microbiome naturally?